ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ##  Accepted Timestamp

-As described in the the MIMI architecture [@?I-D.ietf-mimi-arch], one provider, called the hub, is responsible for ordering messages.
+As described in the MIMI architecture [@?I-D.ietf-mimi-arch], one provider, called the hub, is responsible for ordering messages.
 The hub is also responsible for recording the time that any application message is accepted, and conveying it to any "follower" providers which receive messages